MicrosoftDocs/cpp-docs/docs/standard-library/const-mem-fun1-t-class.md

 ---
 # const_mem_fun1_t Class

 An adapter class that allows a **const** member function that takes a single argument to be called as a binary function object when initialized with a pointer argument.
+Deprecated in C++11, removed in C++17.

 ## Syntax